mgiesen/Image-Comments/README.md

 - Simple syntax for linking images in comments
 - Option to open images directly within the editor
 - Option to scale images for better overview
+- Configurable image path mode: relative to the file or the workspace

 ## Requirements